Endy Chávez: New York Mets

 During spring training, Mets manager Willie Randolph worked with Chávez to improve his hitting.
-Chávez's speed and his modified batting style sparked a 90-point jump in his batting average over the previous season (hitting .306 in 353 at bats) as the Mets fourth outfielder (often as an injury replacement for regular left fielder Cliff Floyd).
+Chávez's speed and his modified batting style sparked a 90-point jump in his batting average over the previous season (hitting .306 in 353 at-bats) as the Mets' fourth outfielder (often as an injury replacement for regular left fielder Cliff Floyd).
 His improved hitting and excellent defensive skills contributed to the Mets winning the National League East.

 Chávez's signature moment came at Shea Stadium in Game 7 of the 2006 National League Championship Series.
-In the top of the sixth inning, with the game tied 1–1, Cardinals third baseman Scott Rolen hit a pitch off Mets starter Óliver Pérez.
+In the top of the sixth inning, with the game tied, 1–1, Cardinals third baseman Scott Rolen hit a pitch off Mets starter Óliver Pérez.
 Leaping over the 8 ft left field wall, Chávez caught the ball with the tip of his glove to rob Rolen of a two-run home run.
 Chávez then threw to cutoff man second baseman José Valentín, who threw to Carlos Delgado at first base to double off Cardinals center fielder Jim Edmonds for an inning-ending double play.
-Although the Mets would go on to lose the game and the series, "The Catch" was named the top post-season moment in the 5th annual This Year in Baseball Awards.
-On July 13, 2007, American International Group (the company whose left field advertisement was where Chávez made the catch) sponsored a special Bobblehead Doll day to commemorate the catch.
-The Left Field entrance gate of the Mets' current ballpark, Citi Field, features a metal silhouette of a baseball player making a leaping catch similar to the one Chávez made in the 2006 NLCS.
+Although the Mets went on to lose the game and the series, "The Catch" was named the top post-season moment in the fifth annual This Year in Baseball Awards.
+On July 13, 2007, American International Group (the company whose left field advertisement was where Chávez made the catch) sponsored a special bobblehead doll day to commemorate the catch.
+The left field entrance gate of the Mets' current ballpark, Citi Field, features a metal silhouette of a baseball player making a leaping catch similar to the one Chávez made during the 2006 NLCS.

 Chávez's playing time decreased dramatically in 2007 when he only saw time in 71 games, primarily splitting time with regular left fielder Moisés Alou, due to left hamstring issues which landed him on the disabled list twice.
-That winter, he reinjured the hamstring and injured his right ankle while playing winter ball in Venezuela for Navegantes del Magallanes.
+That winter, he reinjured his hamstring and injured his right ankle while playing winter ball in Venezuela for Navegantes del Magallanes.

 In 2008, Chávez again saw time as the Mets' fourth outfielder and hit .267 in 270 at-bats.
 On September 28, the final day of the 2008 regular season and the final game at Shea Stadium, the Mets played the Florida Marlins.
 With an NL wildcard spot at stake for the Mets, Chávez made another terrific catch in the outfield during the top of the seventh inning.
 After a ball was hit to left field by Jorge Cantú, Chávez made the catch for the final out of the inning.
 Despite his defensive play, the Mets lost to the Marlins 4-2 and failed to qualify for post-season play.